Wireless magnetothermal entero-modulation

 Proposal Overview

+This proposal aims to develop a novel approach for remote activation of the intestine via adhesive materials.
 To achieve this goal, an implantable, biocompatible, and stretchable magnetic gel will be designed with controlled adhesiveness, allowing for its effective adherence to tissues and detachment.

 The magnetic gel can be remotely controlled to dissipate heat under AMFs.

-1. Proof-of-Principle Demonstration: Prior to attempting thermal stimulation of the intestine, a proof-of-principle demonstration will be performed in the adrenal gland, a solid organ that expresses heat-sensitive ion channels.
+Prior to attempting thermal stimulation of the intestine, a proof-of-principle demonstration will be performed in the adrenal gland, a solid organ which expresses heat-sensitive ion channels.

-2. Tailoring Gel Properties: Next, the gel properties will be tailored to the intestinal tissue, and the activation of heat-sensitive ion channels in the colon will be thoroughly characterized ex vivo.
+Next, the gel properties will be tailored to the intestinal tissue, and the activation of heat-sensitive ion channels in the colon will be thoroughly characterized ex vivo.

-Ultimately, I propose to achieve wireless on-demand control of calcium influx and neuropeptide release in the colon, to address gastric symptoms of disturbed motility and inflammatory response.
+Ultimately, I propose to achieve wireless on-demand control of calcium influx and neuropeptide release in the colon to address gastric symptoms of disturbed motility and inflammatory response.

 Financiële details & Tijdlijn